telehash/telehash-java/README.md

       suggest using "old IO" (OIO) when using Netty on Android.
 However, I haven't yet stumbled on a concrete description of this hypothetical trouble.
+* Eventually...
+    * Line and Channel objects returned by the switch should have their references managed in such a way that they can be GC'ed and finalized if dereferenced from the application.
+    * Test/solidify timeouts and limits.
+    * The early exploratory code has many needless buffer copies for simplicity.
+We need a new approach to minimize copies for greater performance.
+    * Support IPv6
+    * Specialized exception classes.
+    * Opportunities to reduce redundancy
+        * Consider not tracking the remote node in a Line object.
+        * There's no need having a separate SeedNode object, if we don't track the full set of public keys for seeds.
+When parsing the seeds.json, only extract the best csid/PK for our switch into PeerNode objects.
+    * LAN multicast discovery
+    * Seed hints
+        * Persist a local seed hints list, so the switch doesn't need to rely on the master seed list.
+        * DHT seed hints.
+        * Local seed hints.
+    * Testing
+        * Add support to the network simulator for programmable parameters to allow for testing of NATs, lossy connections, congested links, etc.

 Acknowledgements